Blog

 For the purposes of the Commissioning V-Model commissioning projects are separated into the 3 main phases:3 main phases

 • In the Design Phase the project requirements are established.
 The OPR is written to define the facility’s intended uses and operation, measurable performance criteria, benchmarks, and success criteria.
 The Basis of Design (BOD) is written to document the calculations, concepts, and determinations along with equipment selections to meet the OPR.
 The design documents, such as the specifications and construction drawings, are generated in this phase.
-Other commissioning activities are also performed in this phase such as the development of the Commissioning Plan and the Commissioning Specifications, and also the design review is performed by the Commissioning Authority.
+Other commissioning activities are also performed in this phase such as the development of the Commissioning Plan and the Commissioning Specifications, and the design review is performed by the Commissioning Authority.

 • In the Construction Phase the Construction Manager, with their Sub-Contractors, begins erection and, if a renovation, demolition of the facility.
 The Construction Phase continues until construction is complete.